 Although the headline ranking figures show changes in the data year to year, the pattern of clustering among the schools is equally significant.
-Some 200 points separate the top programme, Stanford, from the school ranked number 100.
-The top 14 participants, down to Northwestern University: Kellogg, form the top group of MBA providers.
-The second group, headed by Dartmouth College: Tuck, spans schools ranked 15 to 38.
-Differences between schools are relatively small within this group.
-The 51 schools within the third group headed by Imperial College Business School, rank joint 39th, are similarly close together.
-The remaining 11 schools headed by George Washington University make up the fourth group.
+Some 170 points separate the top programme, Harvard, from the school ranked number 100.
+The schools are divided into four groups, indicated by bold lines: those in groups one and two score above the average for the cohort, and groups three and four are below it.
+The difference in score between schools ranked consecutively is greater within groups one and four than in groups two and three.
+The top 10 participants, down to University of Chicago: Booth, form the top group of MBA providers.
+The second group, headed by Northwestern University: Kellogg, spans schools ranked 11 to 35.
+The 49 schools within the third group are headed by University of Southern California: Marshall, at 36th.
+The remaining 16 schools headed by Purdue University: Krannert, at 85th, make up the fourth group.

 1. Indicates the most recent year that KPMG audited a business school, applying specified audit procedures relating to selected data provided for the Financial Times MBA ranking.

 2. The average alumni salary three years after graduation, US$ PPP equivalent.
 (The 2020 ranking surveyed the MBA class that completed in 2016).
 Includes data for the current year and the one or two preceding years where available.
 This figure is not used in the ranking.

 3. The average alumnus salary three years after graduation, US$ PPP equivalent, with adjustment for variations between sectors.
 Includes data for the current year and the one or two preceding years where available.

 4. The average difference in alumnus salary before the MBA to now.
 Half of this figure is calculated according to the absolute salary increase, and half according to the percentage increase relative to pre-MBA salary – the “salary percentage increase” figure published in the table.